bitcoin/bitcoin/doc/design/multiprocess.md

 ## Current Architecture

-The current system features two primary executables: `bitcoind` and `bitcoin-qt`. `bitcoind` combines a Bitcoin P2P node with an integrated JSON-RPC server, wallet, and indexes. `bitcoin-qt` extends this by incorporating a Qt-based GUI.
+The current system features two primary executables: `navcoind` and `bitcoin-qt`. `navcoind` combines a Bitcoin P2P node with an integrated JSON-RPC server, wallet, and indexes. `bitcoin-qt` extends this by incorporating a Qt-based GUI.
 This monolithic structure, although robust, presents challenges such as limited operational flexibility and increased security risks due to the tight integration of components.

 ## Proposed Architecture